igal/antipackaging/README.md

 Running examples
 ----------------

-To try the examples, you should setup a test machine running Ubuntu 10.04 that will run the code.
+To run the examples, you should setup a test machine running Ubuntu 10.04 that will run the code.
 Either name the machine `client` in your `/etc/hosts`, or rename `nodes/client.json` so that `client` is actual name.

 Checkout this repository and go into it:

+    git clone git://github.com/igal/antipackaging.git
     cd antipackaging

-Install pocketknife, if you don't already have it -- you may need to use `sudo`:
+Install pocketknife, you may need to use `sudo`:

     gem install pocketknife

 The following commands will apply changes to `client`.
 The first time you use these, you may be asked to install Chef on the client, agree to this or install it yourself.
-Because these download and compile code, they make take some time.
+Because these download and compile code, they may take a few minutes.

 Apply the `standalone` recipe to install `nginx`: